Skip to main content

 Up for a new challenge

 When preparing for the next step in your life and career, you want to head into job interviews with confidence.
-You have a lot of good skills and discipline to offer.
+You'll have good skills and great self-discipline.
 You’re up for a new challenge.

 Pathways to success

-We’re here to help by highlighting the benefits of your NZDF training experience and directing you down pathways you can successfully use to build your opportunities in a new job.
+We’re here to help, by highlighting the benefits of your NZDF training experience so you can successfully build opportunities in a new job.

 As a Youth Graduate, you're up for your next challenge